nikadilli/imgMS/README.md

 This package is intended to provide a quick, as well as (hopefully) easy to undestand, way of getting a results from bulk analysis or elemental imaging using LA-ICP-MS.

-## Instalation
+## Installation

-'imgMS' is a python package registered at PyPI, and therefore can be installed with pip:
+*imgMS* is a python package registered at PyPI, and therefore can be installed with pip:

 ```
 pip install imgMS